devpat0304/Online-Store/README.md

 - 🧍‍♂️ User input via `Scanner`
 - 🧮 Dynamic lists using `ArrayList`

-Despite being a console-based application, the project simulates the essence of real-world store functionality 🛒 with logical design patterns and modular code organization, making it a valuable learning experience for students aiming to strengthen their Java and object-oriented programming skills.
+Despite being a console-based application, the project simulates the essence of real-world store functionality 🛒 with logical design patterns and modular code organization, making it a valuable learning experience for students like me aiming to strengthen their Java and object-oriented programming skills.

 ---